 In the first two years of courses in the Health Sciences major, students will have the opportunity to observe and shadow healthcare professionals.
 These experiences allow students to become aware of the different healthcare fields before they choose a professional pathway, to understand day-to-day operations in healthcare settings, and to inquire about issues facing today's healthcare providers.

 Students may participate in innovative research projects directed by faculty.
 This type of experience prepares our students for graduate school in the biomedical and pharmaceutical sciences, as well as careers in medical fields.
-Students are able to present their findings during DUCURs (Drake University Conference on Undergraduate Research), as well as part of their senior year capstone experience.
+Students are able to present their findings during DUCURs (Drake University Conference on Undergraduate Research), as well as part of their senior internship experience.

 Throughout their health sciences courses and the senior internship experience, students may encounter service learning as part of their coursework.
 Service learning allows students to improve their individual skills and knowledge of the healthcare field, become socially aware of the issues within healthcare, and serve the greater community.

 Within the health sciences courses, active classroom learning is utilized in order to allow students to work together to attain shared learning goals for a course project.
 Students collaborate in groups to gain skills in teamwork, communication, trust, leadership, decision making and conflict resolution.